Spencer Chandra Herbert

 Spencer Chandra Herbert was re-elected MLA for Vancouver-West End in May 2013.
 He was first elected as the MLA for Vancouver-Burrard in 2008 in a by-election, and then elected as the first MLA for the new riding of Vancouver-West End in 2009.

-Spencer serves as Opposition critic for the environment.
+Spencer is the New Democrat Opposition spokesperson for the environment.
 He previously served as Opposition critic for tourism, arts and culture, and the B.C.
 Lottery Corporation and gaming policy.

 A strong community activist, Spencer was voted Vancouver’s Unsung Hero by readers of the Westender, and twice voted Best MLA by readers of the Georgia Straight.